badlydrawnben/eleventy-guide/src/posts/001-index.md

 ## Fun with JAM and Eleventy
 Basic JAMstack (**J**avascript **A**PIs & **M**arkdown) sites are fun, quick to build, cheap (in fact often free) to host, they scale well and have few security worries.

 [Eleventy](#https://11ty.dev)(11ty) is a popular and simple Static Site Generator (SSG).
-It's good for beginners because it has a mimimal setup and you don't need to know another library like React or another lanaguage like Ruby.
+It's good for beginners because it has a mimimal setup and you don't need to know another Javascript library like React or another programming language like Ruby.

 [The official Eleventy docs](https://www.11ty.dev/docs/) are good, but I think they do assume some knowledge of how SSGs work (many people seem to migrate to Eleventy from other SSGs like Gatsby) and/or they assume a certain familiarity with Javascript.
 As a newcomer I found that a lot of the content went 'over my head'.
 I needed more of an *Idiot's guide to Eleventy* – so I decided to be the idiot to write it.